 Joe Biden on Hemp and Cannabis

-Both Joe Biden and Vice President-Elect Kamala Harris have had drastic evolutions regarding their stances on cannabis.
+Both Joe Biden and Vice President Kamala Harris have had drastic evolutions regarding their stances on cannabis.

 Biden has historically been known to be “tough on crime.”
 Famously, Joe drafted the Violent Crime Control and Law Enforcement Act of 1994, which is heavily criticized by the left as being a contributor to the mass incarceration problem the country is currently facing.
 The bill created funding for drug courts, increased mandatory sentencing, and made drug testing mandatory for those on federal probation.

 Now Joe Biden has taken a new position on cannabis that is more in in step with the modern Democratic Party’s platform.
 He has publicly stated his support for decriminalization, the expungement of past marijuana convictions, and rescheduling THC to a lower schedule, allowing for further research into the compound’s medicinal benefits, and making it easier for citizens to make use of the therapeutic properties of hemp.

 Harris, who began her career as a prosecutor, oversaw a 6% increase in marijuana convictions while serving as the San Francisco Attorney General.
 Her position on cannabis reform remained antagonistic through 2015 when she publicly pivoted by coming out in support of ending federal cannabis prohibition at the California Democrats Convention.
 Harris went on to co-sponsor presidential campaign rival Cory Booker’s Senate Bill designed to do just that.
 A year later, Harris co-sponsored her own bill, The Marijuana Opportunity Reinvestment and Expungement Act (MORE), which went beyond decriminalization by expunging past marijuana convictions and allocating resources for marginalized communities that have been disproportionately affected by cannabis laws.